 Death is an inevitable event and this can happen anywhere.
 And sometimes, it can happen in a rental property.
 Yes, a tenant can die in a rental property.
 Hopefully, you don’t face such situation in life ever but, if you do then, there are certain things that you need to follow being a landlord.

 Usually, homeowners hire professional property manager or Property Management Company to maintain their home.
 So, they will handle everything if a tenant dies in the rental property.
 But, what if you have not hired a property manager?
-If such incidence happens at your rental property then, there are certain steps that you need to follow and make sure everything is handled legally.
+If such incidence happens at your rental property then, there are certain steps you need to follow.
+Make sure to handle everything legally.
 For this, you should follow your state law and local law.

 Your Immediate Responsibilities of Duties